artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 **Example response:**

-Example is truncated for brevity.
 A resumption token is included in the example.

 .. code:: bash